Manasa-bejugam/smartParking/milestone1.md

 - User dashboard (shows parking slots and vehicle info)
 - Admin dashboard (shows all users and statistics)

-The design is simple - I used white cards on a purple gradient background with basic styling.
+The design is simple but professional - I used glassmorphism effects and appropriate parking colors (blue/green) with a clean layout.

 ---